SnehaTomer123/Stock-Price-Prediction/README.md

 # Stock-Price-Prediction
-prediction using different machine learning algorithm prediction is done using linear regression model
+prediction using different machine learning algorithm prediction is done using linear regression model and gradient descent